TO APPLY TO THE FINE ARTS CENTER CLICK HERE

 At the audition we ask the students to perform two contrasting movements from a solo piece, sonata, or concerto.
 The movements performed do not need to be from the same piece.
 They can be works from different eras, different tempi (one slow movement, one fast), anything that shows range and contrast in the student's playing.
 A three octave scale is required.
 The student can choose any 3 octave Major or minor scale they would like to play.
 Two kinds of sight-reading will also be asked.
 One is a short rhythmic excerpt for the student to clap, and the other we will ask the student to play a few lines from standard chamber music repertoire.
 A short music theory placement test is also given.

-2. Include a variety of media and styles if you can.
-For example, you may specialize in photography, but you should include ceramics, drawings, prints, sculptures, jewelry, or anything else you have to demonstrate that you are a well-rounded artist.
-The portfolio should represent the full range of a student's experiences in the visual arts.
+Include 5 to 7 pieces of your best artwork from both school assignments and artwork you’ve made on your own.
+Include a variety of media and styles if you can.
+For example, you may specialize in photography, but you should include ceramics, drawings, prints, sculptures, jewelry, or anything else to demonstrate that you are a well-rounded artist.
+Portfolios should have more original work than copies of illustrations (ex.
+Manga or Disney).

-4. Come prepared to have a conversation about your art.
-You will present your portfolio to one of the Visual Arts Department teachers and will be asked questions about your artwork and artistic training.
-A typical interview will last between 5-15 minutes.
+Come prepared to have a conversation about your art, the elements and principles of design, and artists and artwork you like.
+You will present your portfolio to a Visual Arts teacher and will be asked questions about your artwork and artistic training.
+A typical interview will last between 10-15 minutes.
 Expect to learn about the strengths of your portfolio as well as how you can improve it.